sneha-amruth/playbuzz/README.md

-Playbuzz is a quiz app build in Typescript and material-ui
+Playbuzz is a quiz app built in Typescript and material-ui